Netherlands in the Junior Eurovision Song Contest 2012

-The Netherlands will select their Junior Eurovision Song Contest 2012 entry through Junior Songfestival, a national selection consisting of eight songs.
+The Netherlands selected their Junior Eurovision Song Contest 2012 entry through Junior Songfestival, a national selection consisting of eight songs.

 In the second semi-final, there was a tie between Femke, and Sterre.
-It was decided Femke would have the second place spot due to the higher points on public vote, with Sterre getting the wildcard, thanks to the internet voters.
+It was decided Femke would have the second place spot due to the higher points on public vote, with Sterre getting the wildcard from online voting.

 Before Junior Eurovision

 Junior Songfestival 2012

 The songs were split into two semi-finals.
-From each semi-final two sentries will qualify for the final based on the decision of adult and child juries as well as televoting.
+From each semi-final two entries will qualify for the final based on the decision of adult and child juries as well as televoting.
 The fifth entry in the final will be chosen by online voting (web wildcard).